Zoning Bylaw Review

 - Updates to OCP land use and Development Permit Area maps that are easier to review

 Proposed Official Community Plan UpdatesThe June 2021 summary of proposed OCP updates to the six EA OCPs is available to review (PDF COMING SOON).
 The following draft OCP land use maps in PDF below indicate how land has been designated for each use, outlined in the corresponding OCP, to accommodate both present and proposed uses and facilities.

 The following draft OCP Development Permit Area (DPA) maps in PDF below indicate areas that may require a greater level of detail and analysis for proposed development on lands that are considered to have hazardous and/or sensitive conditions.

 Current OCP land use and DPA maps are available in each of the EA OCPs listed here.

 - Review by all six EA Advisory Planning Commissions (APCs) - end of Summer and beginning of Fall 2021

-- Incorporate comments received from the review process.
+- Incorporate comments received from the second review process - Fall 2021

 Keep checking back for updates on the Zoning Bylaw Review, and let us know if you have any questions!